 - Silver leaf was used to combat infection in wounds sustained by troops during World War I.

-- Prior to the introduction of antibiotics, Colloidal Silver was used widely in hospitals and has been known as a bactericide for at least 1200 years.
+- Before introducing antibiotics, Colloidal Silver was used widely in hospitals and has been known as a bactericide for at least 1200 years.

 - In the early 1800s, doctors used silver sutures in surgical wounds with very successful results.